seetha1730/technical_challenge_WD/README.md

 ## Description

-The Phone Cave Catalog App is a simple web application that displays a catalog of phones.
+The Phone Cave Catalog App isgi a simple web application that displays a catalog of phones.
 Users can view a list of phones, click on a phone to see detailed information, and enjoy a clean, user-friendly interface.

 ## Features